20kdc/datum/doc/src/spec/spec.md

 * Using 44 `,`  in a real floating-point or real integer number is *never* valid.
 This is to avoid the "10,000 => 10000 or 10.000" problem between different cultures.
 Just don't.
 Do not do it.
 	* Using it as part of a special kind of number not *expected* to be generally readable (Numeric vectors, complex numbers, possibly rational numbers but those would do better to use `/`) is theoretically fine, though an implementation should give some idea of the format of what such a number is, and the implementer may still wish to consider using alternative methods of expressing the number, *as the resulting format will be highly implementation-specific.*

-In addition, it is *generally advised* (given the repository this is in) that whatever number format is used for writing follows the JSON specification, and can be parsed by Java `Long.parseLong` or `Double.parseDouble`; further, that the reader can handle the values that come from those functions, such as hexadecimal (`0x100` = `256`) and scientific notation, *but these formats shouldn't be machine-written as an R6RS parser (or Guile, even!) cannot handle it.*
+In addition, it is *generally advised* (given the repository this is in) that whatever number format is generally (not counting infinities/NaNs) used for writing follows the JSON specification, and can be parsed by Java `Long.parseLong` or `Double.parseDouble`; further, that the reader can handle the values that come from those functions.

-*A particular exception to this arises with infinities and NaNs.* These need to go into special identifier territory, because the Scheme syntax for them is a massive pile of special cases that overextends way too far into symbol territory.
-Luckily, R6RS introduces syntax for these, and the inexact-prefix version works nicely.

 *Also, to be absolutely clear: only the 'standard formats' described above, along with the special identifiers, are safe to use for writing; use of a custom number format makes the file not purely Datum standard, and a compliant parser may not parse the result correctly.*